 Default Judgment

-If you fail to respond to the lawsuit promptly, the court may grant a default judgment to the creditor, giving them the right to collect the debt.
+If you fail to respond to the lawsuit promptly, the court may grant the creditor a default judgment, giving them the right to collect the debt.
 Filing your answer before the specified deadline and actively participating in the legal process is crucial to avoid this outcome.

 Challenging the Debt Lawsuit

 When faced with a debt lawsuit, understanding how to challenge the case effectively is crucial.
-This section covers the essential steps to take to get the lawsuit dismissed potentially.
+This section covers the essential steps to get the lawsuit dismissed.

 Validation Letter